I’ve been looking forward to a shipment from Paris. Happy to report that it has landed, and it’s a beauty.

 Jacqueline Cieslak shows us what happens when we knit Helix on its own, not doubled.
 The result: a deeply textured, gossamer swath to wrap or drape, pulling together any look, no matter the season.

-Also in Field Guide No. 15: Open are two scarves that show off Jeanette Sloan’s skill in designing simple, modern lace.
+Also in Field Guide No. 15: Open are two scarves and a shawl that show off Jeanette Sloan’s skill in designing simple, modern lace.
 If you’ve never tried the miracle of knitting lace, these are excellent first projects.
 Knit, purl, yarnover, decrease—with four stitches, you’re golden.
 And Helix behaves beautifully when used for lace.